This guide will walk you through the recommended path to get Pachyderm running locally on OSX or Linux.

 $ pachctl deploy local

 This generates a Pachyderm manifest and deploys Pachyderm on Kubernetes.
-It may take a few minutes for the pachd nodes to be running because it’s pulling containers from DockerHub.
-You can see the cluster status by using
+It may take a few minutes for the Pachyderm pods to be in a

 The last step is to set up port forwarding so commands you send can reach Pachyderm within the VM.
 We background this process since port forwarding blocks.